On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Basic Notions

 The distribution is fat if it is fat at every point $x\in M$.

-\item[Nondegeneracy of Curvature Form] Suppose we identify $\big(TM/\calD\big)^*$ with the annihilator bundle $\mathcal D^\perp\subset T^*M$ and define the \textit{dual curvature form} $\omega : \calD^{\perp}\to \Lambda^2\calD^*$ by $\omega(\alpha) = d\alpha|_\calD$.
+\item[Nondegeneracy of Curvature Form ] Suppose we identify $\big(TM/\calD\big)^*$ with the annihilator bundle $\calD^\perp\subset T^*M$ and define the \textit{dual curvature form} $\omega : \calD^{\perp}\to \Lambda^2\calD^*$ by $\omega(\alpha) = d\alpha|_\calD$.
 We say that $\calD$ is fat at $x\in M$ if and only if $\omega(\alpha)$ is a nondegenerate $2$-form on $\calD$, for each $0\ne \alpha\in\calD^{\perp}_x$.
 The distribution $\calD$ is fat if it is fat at every $x\in M$ \end{description}

-\begin{remark} Clearly, any fat distribution is $2$-step bracket generating.
-Another important consequence of fatness is that $d\alpha|_\calD$ is nondegenerate for \emph{any} non-vanishing, (local) 1-form $\alpha$ annihilating $\mathcal D$.
-Indeed, strongly bracket generating property implies (and is implied by) that for any $0\ne v\in\calD_x$, the map
+\begin{remark} Clearly, any fat distribution is $1$-step bracket generating.
+Another important consequence of fatness is that $d\alpha|_\calD$ is nondegenerate for \emph{any} non-vanishing, (local) 1-form $\alpha$ annihilating $\calD$.
+Indeed, for a corank $p$ distribution, the strongly bracket generating property implies (and is implied by) that for any $0\ne v\in\calD_x$, the map